rvenutolo/rankin-notes/README.md

 Does this work?

 ![](./PXL_20241016_213648138.jpg)
-Dunno.
+Does this work?

 ![](./PXL_20241016_213653621.jpg)
-Dunno.
+Does this faucet work?

 ![](./PXL_20241016_213710505.jpg)
 Does this box work?
+Can we change the codd?

 ![](./PXL_20241016_213715820.jpg)
 Missing panel.